 Jim Dodson is a cyclist and Florida bicycle accident attorney for more than 25 years.
 He has written a book for cyclists on bicycle law entitled the Florida Bicycle Accident Handbook, which contains a wealth of information on bicycle safety, bicycle law, and what to do if the worst happens and you’re hit by a car.

-If you’ve or someone you know has been injured in a Florida bike accident involving a car and you want to find out if you have a claim, call Jim at 888-207-0905 to schedule a free case review to get the answers you need.
+If you’ve or someone you know has been injured in a Florida bike accident involving a car and you want to find out if you have a claim, contact Jim online or call the office directly at 888-207-0905 to schedule a free case review to get the answers you need.